8 Ways to Know if You Need a Chatbot For Your Business

 But luxurious services and industries risk looking cheap by using chatbots.
 Imagine walking into the fine dining restaurant Eleven Madison Park and using an iPad built into your table to order food.
 Excessive technology just doesn’t fit the environment.

 Chatbot conversations can also quickly go south.
-Replika , one of my favorite chatbots, has trouble understanding basic questions despite being a highly-developed conversational bot.
+Replika, one of my favorite chatbots, sometimes has trouble understanding basic questions despite being a highly-developed conversational bot.

 High-profile businesses tend to use curated language when speaking to customers or potential clients to uphold an image.
-My former director at the university I worked for would go over emergency text messages to the student body with a fine-toothed comb.
-The university has a reputation to uphold, making it difficult to trust a chatbot to communicate with the same level of care.
+My former director at the university I worked for would edit emergency text messages to the student body with a fine-toothed comb.
+Chatbots are great university assistants, but sometimes it can be difficult to trust a chatbot to communicate sensitive information with the same level of care as your staff.

 Is a chatbot right for your target group?